webboty/Dexter-Wiki/Dexter-Networking.md

 - `nmcli dev wifi connect ESSID_NAME password ESSID_PASSWORD` to add a new connection to those Dexter knows.
 - `nmcli nm` to see the current status of Dexter's WiFi.
 - `nmcli c` shows a list of connections known to Dexter.
-- `nmcli c delete id CONNECTION_NAME` will delete the specified connection from Dexters memory.
+- `nmcli c delete id CONNECTION_NAME` will delete the specified connection from Dexter's memory.

 ### Automatic WiFi connection by Dexter
 To automatically connect to a WiFI access point on startup, you can SSH into Dexter, then `sudo nano /etc/network/interfaces` and add the necessary information there.
 It should look something like